cyberciph3r/MeetEase/README.md

 - Utilized MySQL to securely store and manage appointment details and user data, enabling CRUD operations on appointments.

-- Leveraged Express.js and Node.js to power the backend, handling routing and creating RESTful API endpoints for efficient communication with the frontend.
+- Utilized Express.js and Node.js to drive the backend, managing routing and establishing RESTful API endpoints.

 - Created a responsive and visually appealing frontend using React and Material-UI, enhancing the user experience.